Care & Treatment

 If you have a chronic debilitating illness such as Parkinson’s disease, arthritis, Alzheimer’s disease, or heart disease, your healthcare provider must make sure that you are getting the best possible treatment, and that your symptoms are being well-monitored.
 For example, your provider may recommend a pacemaker if your heart rhythm has become unstable.

 If you are diagnosed with osteoporosis or osteopenia (bone loss), it is important to keep vitamin D levels in your blood in a range that is better for your muscle strength, bone health, and balance.
-In order to manage your vitamin D levels, your provider may have you take calcium supplements (1200 mg every day) and vitamin D supplements (at least 800 IUs every day).
+To manage your vitamin D levels, your provider may have you take calcium supplements (1200 mg every day) and vitamin D supplements (at least 800 IUs (international units) every day).
 Your provider may also recommend medicines to increase your bone mass.
 Strong bones are necessary for the prevention of fractures.

-Many medical problems can be successfully treated once they’ve been diagnosed.
+Many medical problems can be successfully treated once they have been diagnosed.
 Follow your healthcare provider’s instructions.
 This will reduce your risk of falls and fractures.